 Trade Effluent

 Trade effluent is anything other than domestic sewage.
-If you need to discharge trade effluent into one of our public sewers, you need our permission.
+If you want to discharge trade effluent into one of our public sewers, you need our permission.

 What is trade effluent?

-Trade effluent is any liquid waste (effluent) discharged into our sewers from a business or industrial process.
-This can be best described as anything other than domestic sewage (toilet, bath or sink waste) or uncontaminated surface water and roof drainage (rainwater).
+Trade effluent is any liquid waste (effluent) discharged into our sewers from a business or industrial process or activity.
+This can be best described as anything other than domestic sewage (toilet, bath, sink or kitchen wastewater waste) or uncontaminated surface water and roof drainage (rainwater).

 Do businesses need permission to discharge trade effluent?